microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

     linalg::Multiply(vector<InputElTy, M>,
                      Matrix<MatrixDT, M, K, MatrixUse::B, MatrixScope::Thread>);
 ```

+Requires `Thread` scope matrix input, may be called from divergent control flow.

 The `linalg::Multiply` function has an overload that takes an `M`-element vector
 and an MxK `B` matrix with `Thread` scope.
 The function returns a `K`-element